bontaq/coupons/README.md

   I'm using to run tests like a madman was in /usr/lib/postgresql/12/bin (still ubuntu)

+good:
+- haskell language server has very good built in warnings via hlint -- for example, I had "catMaybes . fmap (evalRule cart)" -- and it suggested
+-- mapMaybe (evalRule cart)
+-- certainly good enough suggestions to make me seem like a better haskell programmer

 wonder:
 - parallel tests with a real database run in less than a second
+- build and running tests takes < 5 s